After publishing my blog workflow a few months ago, I’ve had loads of questions about my photography and photo editing workflow too.

 - Get hard drives that are big enough and fast enough to back up your files.
 I’m a huge fan of LaCie Rugged drives, I’ve got a 4TB one for storage from past trips and a smaller/lighter 1TB one that goes everywhere I go so I can back up while on the road.

 - A laptop that’s good enough for what you need to do.
 Your requirements will depend on the amount of editing you’re doing, how much storage you need, if you’re editing videos too, and if you need something lightweight to travel with.
-I use an ASUS Zenbook Pro Duo which is a beast for editing, it’s got 1TB of storage, 32GB RAM, an NVIDIA RTX 2060 graphics card and a dual screen for optimum productivity.
-Ideal for any heavy-duty editing!
+My at-home computer is an ASUS Zenbook Pro Duo which is a beast for editing, it’s got 1TB of storage, 32GB RAM, an NVIDIA RTX 2060 graphics card that’s ideal for any heavy-duty editing, but it weighs a whopping 2.6kg with a charger over 1kg so it’s not very travel-friendly.
+My top travel laptop recommendation is the HP Spectre 13.3″ x360, this is what I take on my trips and at only 1.3kg it is so easy to pop into my camera bag and use at a café without looking like I’m moving in!

 - A Bluetooth keyboard and palm rest to keep your hands and wrists supported and minimise the risk of RSI, and a Bluetooth mouse that’s comfortable to use and is accurate enough for editing (read more about the Logitech keyboard and mouse I use below)